sabrinajvalcin/cdc-stance-detection/README.md

 ### Model Selection

 A review of recent NLP literature was conducted to identify an appropriate modeling approach for stance detection on Twitter.
 Prior research consistently shows that transformer-based models outperform traditional machine learning methods and earlier deep learning architectures on social media classification tasks.
-Because Twitter language is highly informal and COVID-19 introduced domain-specific terminology, **COVID-Twitter-BERT (CT-BERT)** was selected as the primary transformer model.
+Because Twitter language is highly informal and COVID-19 introduced domain-specific terminology, the **COVID-Twitter-BERT (CT-BERT)** was selected as the primary transformer model.

 ### Data Collection